 Reviewed by Mike G

-Active since the early 90's, Australian psychedelic label Psy Harmonics has occasionally taken welcome detours into the ambient and downtempo zones.
-The debut album Bleu (2004) by Melbourne duo Ornament (Simon Polinski and Joe Creighton) - the only album the duo has ever released - is one such detour and it's a stunning achievement.
+The now-defunct Australian psychedelic label Psy Harmonics occasionally took welcome detours into the ambient and downtempo zones.
+The debut album Bleu (2004) by Melbourne duo Ornament (Simon Polinski and Joe Creighton) - the only album the duo has ever released - was one such detour and it's a stunning achievement.

 Bleu is warm, spacious and alive, with fully-fleshed arrangements and seductive textures.
 It's not the sound of ambient-downtempo you might expect from a label that releases a lot of psytrance; it sounds more organic, more rock-inflected and less bleepy.
 The album's sound design has a softened the top-end, creating the aural perception of bigger spaces and more rounded surfaces rather than sharp, well-defined edges.
 Sometimes there is a classical logic to the album's flow; two pieces have their own separate "overtures" which give you a main theme before going on to a more extended development of the same idea.
 Highlights include "The Jesse Tree", a slow and sexy 4/4 rock jam with guitar soloing that's extended but restrained.
 "To Love Is To Laugh" is based around an oddly touching narrative sampled from a documentary about Eskimos.
 Best of all is the breathtaking choral-based piece "Yehuvaroom".
 Its looped, chiming melody establishes a powerful sense of expectancy and mystery, to which string sounds and other melody lines are added, all bathed in carefully timed choral swells that are exquisitely beautiful.